 - 1. Reconnect all lines, except the hose, to the pump inlet port.
 Close all drain valves. - 2.
-Turn water heater bypass valve to bypass position.
-Refer to Water Heater Bypass Valve illustration. - Replace the galley faucet filter with the bypass pipe (refer to Galley Faucet Filter in the Interior section).
+Turn water heater bypass valve on while turning the other two valves to the off position.
+See photo below for valves being referred to. - Replace the galley faucet filter with the bypass pipe (refer to Galley Faucet Filter in the Interior section).
 Store filter in a warm place. - Attach a length of hose to the pump inlet port.
 This piece of hose should be long enough for the free end to be inserted into and reach the bottom of the antifreeze container. - 5.
-Dilute the antifreeze solution in accordance with the manufacturer's instructions. - Open all water faucets.

-- Insert hose length into the antifreeze container, turn the pump switch on, and run the water pump until the antifreeze solution fills all water lines.
+For antifreeze usages follow manufacturer's instructions found on label of container. - 6.
+Open all water faucets. - Insert hose length into the antifreeze container, turn the pump switch on, and run the water pump until the antifreeze solution fills all water lines.
 Flush toilet.
 Work hand shower spray while holding down in tub. - 8.
 Shut off the pump and close all faucets. - 9.
 Disconnect the hose length from pump inlet fitting and reconnect water system inlet line.